Role efficiency studies: Fine-tuning your workforce

 As well as helping Pandora pinpoint the factors that their most effective stores had in common – their people spent more time talking to customers and helping them try on jewellery, and less time talking through brochures – we found a ‘meet and greet’ role wasn’t working, and needed clarification.
 They’ve since taken steps to redefine it.

 When you’re a leading beauty brand with counters in major department stores, downtime is likely to be a pressing issue.
 The fact that our client had many different cosmetics brands under their umbrella added extra weight to the problem.
-And with only one or two beauty consultants looking after each counter during a shift, and waiting for customers to pass by, ask questions and make purchases, the answer couldn’t be as straightforward as streamlining workforce budgets.
+And with only one or two beauty consultants looking after each counter during a shift, as well as waiting for customers to pass by, ask questions and make purchases, the answer couldn’t be as straightforward as streamlining workforce budgets.

 To help them identify solutions, we shone a light on exactly how their colleagues’ shifts were being spent, identifying which of their brands had more non-effective waiting time, and why that might be; for example, those brands with a model driven by engaging customer interaction has less downtime.
 Then we used our experience and observations to propose possible opportunities, including carefully aligning rotas to footfall, introducing more part-time contracts, giving colleagues more in-situ tasks like online training or picking online orders during quiet periods, and having more flexibility for their people to work across department stores rather than being tied to a single location.
 Our findings are feeding in to their long-term strategy.